exlskills/course-java-ap/README.md

 ## Translations

 We are always working on translating this course to other languages to make it accessible to as many people around the world as we can.
-To open work on a new language, please create an issue in this repository for the maintainers to guage interest and we will start a translation branch.
+To open work on a new language, please create an issue in this repository for the maintainers to gauge interest and we will start a translation branch.

 ## License